 Welcome back to the How Would You Sep This? series where I show you exactly how I would go about separating images.

 The point of this series is to give you guys an inside look at how someone would separate many different images.
-That someone happens to have enjoyed a long and prosperous career as a color separator at some of the States largest screen-printing and licensing companies.

 Before you look at the images below, know that the screenshots are taken with Photoshop in its default state.